chetansinghsajwan/notes/http/method.md

 - [CONNECT](/http/methods/connect)

 All general-purpose servers must support the methods GET and HEAD.
 All other methods are optional.

+An origin server that receives a request method that is unrecognized or not implemented _SHOULD_ respond with the [501 (Not Implemented)](/http/status/501) status code.
+An origin server that receives a request method that is recognized and implemented, but not allowed for the target resource, _SHOULD_ respond with the [405 (Method Not Allowed)](/http/status/405) status code.

 ## References

 - https://httpwg.org/specs/rfc9110.html#method.overview